 Not to scare you, but graduate school is not for the faint of heart.
 If my lab seems intriguing, before reaching out to me, please give some serious thought about why you want to go to grad school and what about my lab specifically speaks to you.
 Coming straight out of undergrad, it is pretty rare to have a clear idea about the why and what without some experience behind your belt.
 Experience can be working as a technician or other shorter-term research jobs during and after undergrad, for example.
 Graduate school is not something you should do on a whim or because someone told you to go.

 Now, if you’re thinking, geez Dr. Froehlich, of course I’ve thought about this and grad school is for me!
 Then my next response is, prove it.
 Check out our research and recent publications to get a good, solid idea about the type of science that happens in the Froehlich Lab.
 I consider myself an interdisciplinary scientist, so while my students will broadly be working on aquaculture and fisheries research, I encourage out of the box thinking and interest in new collaborations.
 With that, please send me a brief email (firstname.lastname@example.org) telling me about (i) your research interests and experience, (ii) copy of your CV, and (iii) a one to two-page (1.5 spacing) draft proposal of something you might like to work on in my lab.
 The mock proposal will help me really get a good sense of your interests, alignment with my research, and your writing style.
 Good writing is the unsung hero of the sciences.

-If you’re interested in getting experience in aquaculture and fisheries research, please feel free to contact me (email@example.com) to see if we have any opportunities available, especially if you have or plan on taking my Aquatic Foods and Resource Management course (under development; to be offered next school year 2020-2021).
+If you’re interested in getting experience in aquaculture and fisheries research, please feel free to contact me (email@example.com) to see if we have any opportunities available, especially if you have taken one of my courses: EEMB142C Marine Conservation, Resource Management, & Food Production (Spring quarter) and ES130C Aquatic Foods and Resource Management (Winter quarter).